gregorwolf/SAP-NPM-API-collection/apis/ams/README.md

 - **`withDefaultInput(input: AttributeInput): Authorizations`**
   Sets default input used for all authorization checks.
-  - `input` (AttributeInput, optional): A flat input object that grounds fully-qualified attribute names to values, e.g. { "$env.$user.origin" : "EU" }
+  - `input` (AttributeInput, optional): A flat input object that grounds fully-qualified attribute names to values, for example { "$env.$user.origin" : "EU" }

 - **`limitedTo(other: Authorizations): Authorizations`**
   Limits the authorizations of this instance to the authorizations of another instance.
 Subsequent authorization checks on this instance will use the logical intersection of its authorizations and those of the other Authorization instances.